 Per_formare una collezione: The Show Must Go_ON presents the artworks of more than 50 artists in the galleries of the second floor where the works, while maintaining the autonomy of individual artistic practices, are displayed in an integrated itinerary of rooms that gradually explores unifying themes and also reinterprets works and documents already present in the collection from new points of view:

-As part of this new chapter, the Madre collection is enriched with historical works and new commissions by over 50 artists: Lucas Ajemian, Kai Althoff, Francesco Arena, John Armleder, Darren Bader, Eli Begen, Nina Beier, Monica Bonvicini, Gregorio Botta, Paolo Bresciani, Sol Calero, Antoine Catala, Maurizio Cattelan, Matthew Cerletty, Maria Adele Del Vecchio, Eugenio della Croce, Amelia Diacono, J.W.
-Dibbi, Alberto Di Fabio, Gerardo Di Fiore, Roe Ethridge, Pierpaolo Falone, Sergio Fermariello, Ilaria Fincantieri, Urs Fischer, Anselm Fuchs, Ganzbrot Kollektiv, Jef Geys, Eugenio Giliberti, Judith Goudsmit, Leila Heidari, Corin Hewitt, KAYA (Kerstin Brätsch-Debo Eilers-Kaya Serene), Barbara Kasten, Mark Kokopeli, Runo Lagomarsino, Greta Lauber, Mark Leckey, Sherrie Levine, Pietro Lista, Emilio Mazzerano, John McCracken, Alessandro Mendini, Aurelie Messerin, Jonathan Monk, Alvise Monserrato, Anca Munteanu Rimnic, Marcella Musacchi, Katharina Sieverding, Michael E Smith, Heji Shin, Martine Syms, Rosemarie Trockel, Elio Washimps, John Wesley, Christopher Williams, Micheal Zahn.
+As part of this new chapter, the Madre collection is enriched with historical works and new commissions by over 50 artists: Lucas Ajemian, Kai Althoff, Francesco Arena, John Armleder, Darren Bader, Eli Begen, Nina Beier, Monica Bonvicini, Gregorio Botta, Paolo Bresciani, Sol Calero, Antoine Catala, Maurizio Cattelan, Mathew Cerletty, Maria Adele Del Vecchio, Eugenio della Croce, Amelia Diacono, J.W.
+Dibbi, Alberto Di Fabio, Gerardo Di Fiore, Roe Ethridge, Pierpaolo Falone, Sergio Fermariello, Ilaria Fincantieri, Urs Fischer, Anselm Fuchs, Ganzbrot Kollektiv, Jef Geys, Eugenio Giliberti, Judith Goudsmit, Leila Heidari, Corin Hewitt, KAYA (Kerstin Brätsch-Debo Eilers-Kaya Serene), Barbara Kasten, Marc Kokopeli, Runo Lagomarsino, Greta Lauber, Mark Leckey, Sherrie Levine, Pietro Lista, Emilio Mazzerano, John McCracken, Alessandro Mendini, Aurelie Messerin, Jonathan Monk, Alvise Monserrato, Anca Munteanu Rimnic, Marcella Musacchi, Katharina Sieverding, Michael E Smith, Heji Shin, Martine Syms, Rosemarie Trockel, Elio Waschimps, John Wesley, Christopher Williams, Micheal Zahn.

 The works and graphic artworks of Darren Bader have been added to the collection as a series of decoys which, taken together, express an elliptical perspective, a form of “camouflage”, on the works, the themes, the communicative and educational logic underpinning the displays, the theoretical foundations of the collection and the identity of the contemporary art museum.
 The intricate, nuanced work of the artist is designed as a subtle game for the visitor, a game whose edges and boundaries the artist does not intend to reveal.
 It also includes an invitation to appreciate a series of other artists, whose works are presented, together with his own and others that have become part of the collection, and a series of other works which are frequently minimalist, of a transformative or performative nature, many of which are reserved for a digital audience whom the artist addresses, beginning from the very title of his “exhibition within the exhibition”: (@mined-oud).